 by Robert Wilkinson

-We'll cap this musical weekend with a birthday tribute to one of the greatest flatpickers in history.
-Today the legendary Doc Watson would have been 90, and so we’re celebrating his life and music with a lot of great videos!
+Today we offer a birthday tribute to one of the greatest flatpickers in history, the legendary Doc Watson.
+We’re celebrating his life and music with a lot of great videos!

 If you've never heard of the amazing Doc Watson (March 3, 1923 – May 29, 2012) let’s begin with some things posted about him on Wikipedia: